fangyisheng/DeepRAG/README.md

 **Step 2: Zilliz/Milvus vector database is required**

+u can self-host the milvus vector database by docker to setup the milvus_uri and milvus_token which .env file needs as the docker shells for standalone and distributed deploying milvus vector database are different, the shells example wont be provided in the readme.
+For the further information on how to self-host the milvus vector database, the milvus docs website is your best choice.

 As u always concerned,why u dont use the open-source vector database.
 Cuz I want to build a hight-performance RAG system and self-hosted vector database may bring u some unpredictable problems annoying.
 Given the Zilliz vector database, u can go to the Zilliz domain website to register your own account.
 For the economics consideration, by the way ,if u just dev or learn the RAG system, just subscribe the Free cluster in Zilliz.
 Free, and relative high-performance and low failure rate.